 Hannah teaches Ashtanga, Vinyasa and Restorative Yoga.
 She undertook 200 hours teacher training at Abhijna school of Yoga in Kerala, India.
-However Hannah has 15 years experience teaching dance and yoga.
+However Hannah is a professionally trained dancer and has 15 years experience teaching dance and yoga.

 "I have been teaching, studying and loving movement for 15 years and believe that dance and yoga is for everyone.
 My experience is broad and I have taught children to elders, people with disabilities and mental health problems and complete beginners to professional dancers.

 My passion and drive in yoga is connection; connection to people and your true self."

 ⭐️⭐️⭐️⭐️⭐️"Beautiful class.
 Really lovely way to wind down from a hectic week and step into the weekend.
 Such a gorgeous pace and the soundtrack was ace to.
 Five stars all the way." - Classpass review

 ⭐️⭐️⭐️⭐️⭐️"Fantastic class and teacher, perfect start to the day : )" - Classpass review

 Ashtanga yoga wakes up the internal fire.
 The vinyasa system works with the synchronisation of deep rhythmic breathing and movement.
 Linking postures creates a continuous flow of energy that heats up the body.
 The combination of ujjayi breath, bandhas (locks), drishti (gaze) and asanas (positions/state) creates a light and strong feeling throughout the body clearing the mind with a complete movement and breathing system.